AbdulMutakabbir/SYSC5103_Software-Agents/README.md

 ### Read Config File:
 > File is located in Krislet Folder.
 File Name: ReactiveAgent_Mapping.csv

-Each line contains a pair of envirenment and action seperated by a "," which represents a single maping [Eg: E1,Ac1]
+Each line contains a pair of environment and action separated by a "," which represents a single mapping [Eg: E1,Ac1]

 ### Edit Config File:
 Create a mapping of "Environment , Action" in each Line to add the behaviour to the agent.